gary-archer/oauth.mobilesample.ios/README.md

 ![post login error](doc/post-login-error.png)

-If you run into this type of problem, the [iOS Code Sample – Infrastructure](https://apisandclients.com/posts/ios-code-sample-infrastructure) blog post explains a couple of ways to resolve the problem.
+If you run into this type of problem, the [iOS Code Sample – Infrastructure](https://apisandclients.com/posts/ios-code-sample-infrastructure) blog post.\
+That article explains a couple of ways you can resolve the problem on your computer.

 ## Further Information